Green Then, Green Now

 Whether it's our research focus on solar or wind energy, hybrid cars, innovative energy storage, fuel cells, growing renewable resources like willow or bamboo, or our smart energy house, we're no strangers to the idea of protecting the environment.
 In fact, we've been doing it since our creation as an agricultural college.
 Now, as a leading technology college, we're changing the ways to think about renewable energy.

 At Farmingdale State College, we don't have to "Go Green."
 We've been doing it for 100 years.

-The IRTT also tests and evaluates various grades of bio-fuels used for powering small and large vehicles.
+In addition, our Institute for Research and Technology Transfer (IRTT) tests and evaluates various grades of bio-fuels used for powering small and large vehicles.
 The efforts by Farmingdale, in collaboration with Stony Brook University and Brookhaven National Laboratory, may someday lead to renewable, energy-efficient fuels that will reduce the nation's dependency on foreign oil.

 RESC continuously works with engineering professional societies as well as the local and regional academic institutions to offer technical seminars and short courses to industry professionals and public in the area of energy, sustainability, and engineering education.
 For more information about our ongoing projects, please visit https://www.farmingdale.edu/academics/centers-institutes/resc/index.shtml.